vitkl/viral_project/domain_enrichment_permutation.md

 if(detectCores() > 4) cores_to_use = 15

 # frequency in a set (of human interacting partners of viral protein) or fold_enrichment?
 frequency = F
 ```

 ## Null hypothesis description

 ## How often do we observe specific fold enrichment value among interactors of a viral protein

-#### Probability distribution under the NULL hypothesis: How often specific domain fold enrichment among interactors of a specific viral protein (attribute of a pair viral_protein-human_domain) is observed as compared to any domain fold enrichment among interactors of that viral protein (attribute of a viral_protein, distribution), the latter is derived from permutation mimicking as if viral protein was binding to a different set of human proteins
+#### Probability of actual fold enrichment under the NULL distribution: How often specific domain fold enrichment among interactors of a specific viral protein (attribute of a viral_protein-human_domain pair) is observed as compared to any domain fold enrichment among interactors of that viral protein (attribute of a viral_protein, NULL distribution), the latter is derived from permutation mimicking as if viral protein was binding to a different set of human proteins
 Using fold enrichent as a statistic accounts for domain frequency in the background distribution.
 Background distribution of domain frequency in based on all human proteins with known PPI.